 top of page

-Sewer Scope Inspections
+Sewer Line Inspections

-At Trinity Home Inspections LLC, we offer professional sewer scope inspections for homeowners, buyers, and real estate agents throughout Baldwin County, Mobile, and Escambia County, Alabama.
+Trinity Home Inspections offers professional main sewer line inspections for clients throughout Baldwin, Mobile, Washington, Monroe, and Escambia County, Alabama using high-quality video cameras at an affordable price with same day reports.
 Sewer line problems can be costly and hard to detect without the right tools.
-That’s why our certified inspectors use state-of-the-art sewer cameras to inspect the main sewer lateral from the house to the city connection or septic tank.
-Book your sewer scope appointment today with Trinity Home Inspections!
+That’s why our certified inspectors use state-of-the-art sewer line cameras to inspect the main sewer lateral from the house to the city connection or septic tank.

-Sewer Scope Inspections Testing in Alabama
+Sewer Scope Inspections Lateral Testing in Alabama

-Why Get a Sewer Scope Inspection?
+Why Get a Sewer Line Inspection?

 Even brand new homes can have issues with their sewer lines.
 Crushed pipes, offset joints, tree root intrusions, or improperly sloped lines can lead to serious damage and expensive repairs costing on average $3,500 and up to $20K for replacement.

-Common defects we uncover include:
+Common sewer line defects we uncover include:

 • Tree root intrusion